 But now, you’re met with the all-encompassing “good” when asked how their day was.
 The problem isn’t with your child and their ability to pour their heart out to you or their lack of desire to share.
 It’s all about the questions being asked.

-Asking the right questions is one of the most powerful present parenting tools we have as moms.
+Asking the right questions is one of the most powerful positive parenting tools we have as moms.
 In fact, if we spent more time asking questions instead of lecturing and telling our kids how they need to think and behave we’d learn so much about our kids.

 Here are 7 tips to help you ask questions in the most effective way.

 Kids, and especially teenagers, require you to find the combination of words asked in just the right way to get your kids to open up and share their heart.
 It’s sometimes like completing a riddle at the end of a level in a video game.

 I’m not sure why this is the case, but it seems to be so for most parents.
 And if it isn’t, you’ve probably already cracked the code!

-Here are some fun questions you can ask your child at different times of the day.
+Here are some fun questions to get to know your kids at different times of the day.
 For example, after school, after they attend a party or sleepover or a play date, after church service, and just plain fun questions to ask anytime to get the conversation flowing and get to know your child’s heart!